Review – Metal Slug Anthology

 • Hajime Wakai

-These are all composers who worked on several Nintendo games in the past or recently worked on big-name Nintendo games. → [send private information]
+These are all composers who worked on several Nintendo games in the past or recently worked on big-name Nintendo games.
+Pretty much guaranteed that some of their work would make it in. → I am become game, destroyer of words.

 Paranoid Identity Crisis!